How to Build a Talent Pipeline

 Improves quality

-You often scramble to find a qualified candidate when you hire reactively.
-This can lead to hasty decisions and hiring mistakes.
+When you hire reactively, you often scramble to find a qualified candidate, which can lead to hasty decisions and hiring mistakes.
 A talent pipeline facilitates a methodical structure, which allows time for more careful hiring decisions.

 Nurtures candidates

-Creating a talent pipeline requires you to think strategically about hiring.
+Creating a talent pipeline requires strategic thinking about hiring.
 It’s a big-picture, long-game approach built of many smaller parts.
 Each of these parts contributes to the candidate experience, building a positive impression of your brand and nurturing potential future employees in a way that’s impossible when you’re merely cold-emailing candidates you found online.

-Related: Ways to Hire Faster by Nurturing Candidates
+Related: How to Hire Faster Through Candidate Nurturing

 Steps to Build a Talent Pipeline